applejuice7867/applejuice7867/README.md

 <!-- End of about ignored part -->

 <introduction>
 I am a self-taught developer and a secondary school student from Hong Kong.
-I am particular interested in game development, linux/unix systems and tinkering with random stuff, currently exploring the field of cybersecurity and artificial intelligence.
-Feel free to explore my projects!
+I love screaming at bugs.
 </introduction>

 <!-- Start of about ignored part -->